ec78/pddcce/README.md

 ### Installing
-The GAUSS state space library can be installed using the [GAUSS applications installer](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/).
+The GAUSS DCCE library can be installed using the [GAUSS applications installer](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/).

 **Please do not download the source code and install manually.
 You will not be able to properly install the library.**